What Works in Sales Recruiting

 There are two reasons for this.
 First, most of these companies are looking for a “quick fix”—a person who is already trained who can hit the ground running and who already has a “book of business.”
 This can be similar to recruiting a baseball player who has been to baseball camp for five years in a row but really lacks natural athletic ability to hit and field.
 Or this is similar to a professional artist who has gone to the best art schools in the country, but lacks the natural ability to be artistically creative.
 Neither the baseball player nor the artist will excel in their careers because they simply don’t have the God-given “right stuff” to be successful.

-- First, there is a good chance that the industry experience the person has is not good industry experience but represents many bad selling habits.
+- There is a good chance that the industry experience the person has is not good industry experience but represents many bad selling habits.
 After they are hired, these bad selling habits will be almost impossible to change.
-This is similar to a marriage where the wife says, “I knew he had some really bad habits but I thought I could change them after we were married.”
-It never works.

-- The second weakness in hiring industry experience is that they are confusing product knowledge with true sales ability.
+- When hiring strictly on industry experience, they are confusing product knowledge with true sales ability.
 In other words, they are making their hiring decisions on things that are “relatively easy to change” and ignoring those that are “very difficult to change”— the true drivers for real sales success…energy, enthusiasm, ambition and tenacity.
 These key qualities are about behavior, not related to industry experience or product knowledge.
 With very few exceptions, raw sales talent will always win over industry “experience.”
 In the professional world of sales these are the principal ingredients that create the top 10%–the “A” players.
 These are the people that all companies need to find, attract, and recruit.
 This is the stuff from which the true sales winners are made.

 |“Old Think”||"New Think"|